 I, like the majority of video editors I know and meet, am prone to shyness.
+Shyness in post production is an issue that is probably costing you money and time.
 As I write this I’m too scared to say “good morning” to the woman I sit next to on the bus at least twice a week for the past year.
 My commuter bus etiquette might not interest you but did you know that your shyness could be costing you hours of unneeded time in the edit bay?

 I’ll explain that along with some other ways I try to fight my own shyness syndrome in the post below.

 I enjoy the solace of my edit bay like you do.
 I’m away from others.
 Just me, some Bon Iver or Greensky Bluegrass and my project.
 I can focus on my work without any distractions.
 This is never an issue until it’s time to leave my cozy, secluded world.
 My mind is stuck on the edit rather than communicating with producers/directors/clients.